microsoft/fabricrealtimelab/modules/moduleex04.md

 The notebook will cycle one reading per second (*intervalInSeconds*), similar to the default generator.
 However, storing data at 1 second intervals creates large files and is often unnecessary, so the *writeFrequency* determines how often to record the values.
 Change this to 1 to record every second, but we recommend keeping this at 60.
 The default value of 60 means 1 reading every minute will be recorded.
 (While it may appear that it would be equivalent and faster to set *intervalInSeconds* to 60 and *writeFrequency* to 1 to produce data for each minute, this isn't the case.
 Having the notebook cycle the same as the generator app ensures trends and ranges are similar.)

 ## 2. Stock parameters

+Stock variables may be left as-is or modified to suit.

 *Note: all parameters can be copied to the ARM template for the ACI generator, or StockGeneratorNotebook, so the real-time generator produces consistent data.
 Note that the ARM template requires single-line and escaped double-quotes (see current ARM template as an example).